Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - The coverage can cost a hefty amount more than standard policies.

-- You may have to cancel before 48 hours from departure.
+- You may have to cancel at least 48 hours from departure.

 When does travel insurance cover my canceled trip costs?